LeonardosGitHub/f5-agility-labs-nginx/docs/class9/module1/module1.rst

 **Claim Value: User profile information here**

+9. Click Save at the bottom of the screen

 .. image:: ../images/mod1_apm_claim_edit.jpg

-9. After clicking save above, repeat step 9 and 10 and use the values below
+10. After clicking save above, click create in the top right of GUI, then repeat step 9 and 10 and use the values below
 .. note::
    See the Claim Value below, this will automatically populate the email address of the user